 Leverage accelerators effectively

 You can add and remove up to 8 NVIDIA® Tesla® GPUs in your user-managed notebooks instances in order to accelerate your ML workloads.
 While P100 and V100 are powerful accelerators, using K80 accelerators can dramatically lower costs—especially if your user-managed notebooks instance is running for a long time but not utilizing the GPU for most of that time.

 Improve the performance of multi-GPU workloads

 Use higher network bandwidths to train a large model on a large dataset.
 The V100 GPUs are offered with high-speed NVLink™ connections for communication between GPUs.
 For more information, see Optimizing GPU performance.

-Treat your Notebooks as ephemeral instances
+Treat your user-managed notebooks as ephemeral instances

 Don't treat your instances as long-living ones.
 Unless you're running experiments, the instance should be switched off or deleted.
 If you switch off your instances, you pay only for disk storage.
-If you delete your instances, make sure that you store your data in Cloud Storage or BigQuery, rather than locally in the instance, while maintaining your Notebooks and code in a source control system.
+If you delete your instances, make sure that you store your data in Cloud Storage or BigQuery, rather than locally in the instance, while maintaining your notebooks and code in a source control system.

 Avoid paying for unutilized resources

-Make sure that you don't use resources that you don't need while you run ephemeral Notebooks instances.
+Make sure that you don't use resources that you don't need while you run ephemeral user-managed notebooks instances.
 You can configure an automatic shutdown routine when your instance is idle, or you can use the idle VM recommender to identify inactive VMs and persistent disks, based on usage metrics.
 Because testing and development tend to be confined to business hours, you can also automate and manage VM shutdown at scale by scheduling Compute Engine instances.